emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has decent sorting options, but more discoverability options would be nice. ⚠️

 ***
+## HydraHD
+### Score: 16/20
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. 7 english servers + 3 non eng and main one always always works. ✔️
+1. Site does not have episode auto-next. ❌
+1. UI isn't bad, but it could be improved. ⚠️
+1. Players have built in subtitles for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Has continue watching + favorites. ✔️
+1. Its alright, it has options for filters, but more content discoverability options would be nice. ⚠️

+***
 ## Nunflix
 ### Score: 16/20
 1. Streams load very fast. ✔️